Top 10 emotional (and mental health) benefits of yoga

 The greatest gift you can give your family is your well-being, your health.

-And you are the one who ultimately is in charge of your own health... feel good about yourself and others, think healthy thoughts, be positive, be of service and have emotional intelligence.... all this will support you to stay well, long into old age.
+And YOU are the one who ultimately is in charge of your own health... feel good about yourself and others, think healthy thoughts, be positive, be of service ... all this will support you to stay well, long into old age.
 And yoga is the best support you can give yourself along the way

-Want to give or receive a different kind of gift this Christmas?
-Consider asking for or giving a yoga membership to Kathy White Yoga so you can get all the emotional benefits of a regular practice from your own home.
-Memberships can be bought here
+Want to practice yoga@home? consider a membership to Kathy White Yoga so you can get all the emotional benefits of a regular practice from your own home.
+Find out more about Kathy White Membership here